-We show our experimental results in Fig.~\ref{fig:fig2}.
-In panel $(a)$ we represent $F_n$ ($n=0,1,2,3$) for the GHZ state prepared on a system of $N=8$ (green) and $N = 10$ (violet) qubits respectively.
-The dashed black line corresponds to the exact theoretical value of the QFI ($F_Q = N^2$).
-We observe the convergence of $F_n$ to the value of the QFI at fixed $N$ within error bars.
-In all this work, the plotted statistical error bars correspond to one standard deviation of the mean.
-However, increasing the order $n$, the statistical error on the estimation increases, at fixed measurement budget.
-This is due to the fact that variance of the estimators in Eq.~\eqref{eq:batchestimators} increases with $n$.
-This is thoroughly discussed in Ref.~\cite{Rath2023OE}.
-In Fig.~\ref{fig:fig2}$(b)$ we show the experimental measurements of $F_2, \, F_1 $, and $F_0$ (dark to light) on the prepared GHZ state as a function of $N$.
+In Fig.~\ref{fig:fig2}$(d)$ we show the experimental measurements of $F_0, \, F_1 $, and $F_2$ (light to dark) on the prepared GHZ state as a function of $N$.
 The black thick line provides the ideal scaling of the QFI ($F_Q = N^2$) for pure GHZ states.
-The black dashed line, instead, denotes the entanglement witness $\Gamma(N,k=N-1)$ that scales as $(N-1)^2$ above which we can consider our prepared states to be GME.
-The experimental points correspond to the measured bounds for two different cases: mitigated results through our calibration step in blue, raw data without performing the calibration step in orange.
+The black dashed line, instead, denotes the entanglement witness $\Gamma(N,k=N-1)$ that scales as $(N-1)^2$ and above which we can consider our prepared states to be GME.
+The experimental points correspond to the measured values for two different cases: mitigated results through our calibration step in blue, and raw data without performing the calibration step in orange.
 We observe that the mitigated data used to estimate $F_n$ violates the necessary entanglement witness to be GME for any size $N$, hence all our prepared states have an entanglement depth of $k = N$.
 Thus, we demonstrate the presence of multipartite entanglement through the estimation of \emph{converging} lower bounds to the QFI, whose convergence to the true value has been shown in Fig.~\ref{fig:fig2}$(a)$.